 AWS only had 14 benchmarks, but this list of SD benchmarks goes back for years.
-The first benchmark was performed in 1995, and goes all the way up to 2019.
+The first benchmark was performed in 1995 and went all the way up to 2019.
 AWS does not get its first published benchmark until 2013.

-As an example for recent years, there were 32 benchmarks performed in 2018.
+As an example, in recent years, there were 32 benchmarks performed in 2018.

 The Natural Question That Arises

-S/4HANA was introduced in 2015 and just recently had its 4 year anniversary.
-HANA is going on its 8 year anniversary.
-Within that context let us take note of the following facts about SAP’s benchmarking.
+S/4HANA was introduced in 2015 and just recently had its fourth anniversary.
+HANA is going on its eighth anniversary.
+Within that context, let us take note of the following facts about SAP’s benchmarking.

 - There is not a single benchmark for S/4HANA SD.

-- There is not a single benchmark for HANA for any ERP or other transaction processing system.
+- There is not a single benchmark for HANA for any ERP or other transaction processing systems.

 - SAP has only published benchmarks for BW (both the BWH and the BWAML benchmarks)

 The HANA benchmark could be run without S/4HANA as HANA works for ECC in something called suite on HANA.
 However, this setup was never benchmarked.